niravbeni/ideo-documentation-tool/README.md

 A powerful Next.js application designed to streamline the process of extracting and formatting content from PDF documents into structured IDEO case study templates.
 This tool leverages OpenAI's GPT models and vector store technology to intelligently process and organize document content.

+## Overview

+The IDEO Documentation Tool processes PDF documents and extracts relevant information to generate structured case studies in two formats:
+1. **Project Overview** - A concise summary with key points and insights
+2. **Inside IDEO Template** - A comprehensive case study with client details, challenge, design work, and impact sections

 ## Features

 ### PDF Processing